almudawwar/cater/README.md

 # Cater README

 This is a small React + Rails API app that show data about catering menus and allows search by menu name.
-It uses `react-query` to implement an infinite scroll thtough the list.
+It uses `react-query` to implement an infinite scroll thtough the list and TailwindCSS to build the design.

 ### System dependencies